kangaroo96/osbp_detect/README.md

-# `osbp_detect`: Detect single unassisted oligonucleotide translocation events from ONT bulk FAST5 files
+# `osbp_detect`

-The software has been developed with the objective to detect and report translocations of Osmium-labelled oligonucleotides using Oxford Nanopore devices.
+This library has been developed with the objective to detect and report translocations of Osmium-labelled oligonucleotides using Oxford Nanopore devices.

 The algorithm in its current form can also be used for the detection of any small molecule traversing any nanopore.

+The CLI/GUI allows for the detection of single unassisted oligonucleotide translocation events from ONT bulk FAST5 files.

-## Contributors:
+## Contributors

 - Anastassia Kanavarioti (tessi.kanavarioti@gmail.com)
 - Albert Kang (swk30@cam.ac.uk)

-## How it works:
+## How it works

 Let *y* be an ordered sequence of real values representing a typical time-series obtained from a Nanopore device.